-Providing an overview of the current global economy and global management of various issues, such as corporate management, human resources management, and international accounting etc. is the first objective of this workshop.
-By inviting guest speakers from several global companies such as Nomura Holdings, Inc, DENSO Corporation, Mitsui & Co., Ltd, Daido Steel Co., Ltd, Brother Industry Ltd., we will review the hands-on activities of these companies in the global economy.

-Second, by reviewing the history of development of the Japanese economy and globalization of certain corporations, we will try to understand the essential conditions for economic development and globalisation, and try to catch the key clues to successful economical development and globalisation of developing countries.
+This workshop provides an overview of the current global economy and management of various issues, such as corporate management, global human resources management and global trade and environmental issues.
+By inviting guest speakers from several global companies, we will review the hands-on activities of those companies in the international economy.
+By reviewing Japanese economic history we will try to understand the essential conditions for economic development and globalisation.